wader/fq/doc/dev.md

 ### Development tips

-I ususally use `-d <format>` and `v` while developing, that way you will get a decode tree even if it fails. `v` gives verbose output and also includes stacktrace.
+I ususally use `-d <format>` and `dv` while developing, that way you will get a decode tree even if it fails. `dv` gives verbose output and also includes stacktrace.

 ```sh
 go run fq.go -d <format> v file